-oydminster Catholic School Division Dard of Education Policy Handbook Policy 7: Board Operations Appendices: References: The Education Act, 1995 Sections 80, 80(1), 367 and its Regulations The School Division Administration Regulations, 2018 Sections 9, 11, 14-25, 38, 39, 41 Local Authorities Freedom of Information and Protection of Privacy Act, 2018 Local Government Elections Act, 2015 and its Regulations The Lloydminster Charter, 2012 Approved: October 25, 2023
+Lloydminster Catholic School Division Board of Education Policy Handbook Policy 7: Board Operations Appendices: References: The Education Act, 1995 Sections 80, 80(1), 367 The School Division Administration Regulations, 2018 Sections 9, 11, 14-25, 38, 39, 41 Local Authorities Freedom of Information and Protection of Privacy Act, 2018 Local Government Elections Act, 2015 Approved: October 28, 2020 The Lloydminster Charter, 2012

 The Board believes that its ability to discharge its obligations in an efficient and effective manner is dependent upon the development and implementation of a sound organization design.
-To discharge its responsibilities to the electorate of the Division, the Board shall hold meetings as often as is necessary.
+In order to discharge its responsibilities to the electorate of the Division, the Board shall hold meetings as often as is necessary.
 A quorum, which is a simple majority of the number of trustees, must be present for every duly constituted meeting.
 No act, proceeding or policy of the Board shall be deemed valid unless adopted at a duly constituted meeting.
 The Board has adopted policies so that the business of the Board can be conducted in an orderly and efficient manner.